-The Educator Resource Centers by State listing include the Field Center ERCs, along with ones that are located in planetariums, museums, on college or university campuses, or other nonprofit organizations.
-These ERCs often have partnerships with their state's education department or regional educational organizations.
-They also may be part of a resource center that offers educational resources in addition to NASA related ones.
-Most states have one ERC, but a few have more than one.
+The Educator Resource Centers by State listing includes the Field Center ERCs, along with ones that are located in planetariums and museums; on college or university campuses; or with other nonprofit organizations.
+These ERCs often have partnerships with their state education department or regional educational organizations.
+They also may be part of a resource center that offers educational resources in addition to those provided by NASA.

 Educator Resource Centers by State